"UNARMED BUT DANGEROUS"

-In “UNarmed But Dangerous,” Tawana Williams tells her poignant and heroic true life story of being born without arms, surviving the trauma of gang rape, being raped by her step father, abortion, the miraculous birth of her daughter, drug addiction and marrying her childhood sweetheart “Toby!”
-Today, Tawana speaks to people across the country, encouraging them to look beyond their circumstances and to accept God’s gift of freedom without limitations.
+“UNarmed But Dangerous," tells Tawana's poignant and heroic true-life love story of being born without arms and impaired use of her legs, surviving the trauma of gang rape, being raped by her step father, abortion, the miraculous birth of her daughter, drug addiction and marrying her childhood sweetheart 'Toby' on Christmas Day in 1991.
+Since 1996 Tawana has been traveling and speaking to people across the country, encouraging them to look beyond their circumstances and to accept God’s gift of freedom without limitations.

 Part 1: The Presidential Challenge

 The book begins by telling the compelling story of how Tawana’s mother, a young black woman in 1963, experienced fainting and nausea so severe that her doctor gave her a sample of a drug.
 She later found out it was Thalidomide.
 Not realizing the side effects or what impact this drug would have on her unborn child, she took the Thalidomide.
 The drug, which decreased her fainting and nausea, would cause damage far beyond her understanding.

 With the help of her mother, Tawana’s grandmother, this young mother learned how to care for her child and coped as best as she could.
 After many attempts to receive assistance from the Department of Human Services, in desperation she sat down and wrote a heartfelt letter to the President of the United States, John F. Kennedy.
 What happened as a result of that letter amazed the young mother.
 Weeks later, President Kennedy’s office wrote her back instructing her where to go for help for her challenged child.
 They also contacted the same Human Services office that had refused to assist her in the first place.

 Part 2: Identity Crisis

-As a result of the President’s intervention, Tawana, at eleven months old, was taken to the Duke Cerebral Palsy Hospital in Durham, North Carolina.
+As a result of the President’s intervention; Tawana, at eleven and a half months old, was taken to the Duke Cerebral Palsy Hospital in Durham, North Carolina to be trained to use her feet as hands.
 At the time, no other Black children were there because this was a White institution.